-Situated approximately 30 minutes North East of the city of Cardiff sits the town of Blackwood, known to most people as being the hometown of The Manic Street Preachers, and to some as one of the main centres of The Welsh Chartist rebellion movement.
+Situated approximately 30 minutes North East of Cardiff sits the town of Blackwood, known to most people as being the hometown of The Manic Street Preachers

-Davis draws inspiration from a variety of musical genres and holds a deep respect for any musician who strives to get their music heard.
+Davis a past student of the ACM college Guildford draws inspiration from a variety of musical genres and holds a deep respect for any musician who strives to get their music heard.

 "In a genre filled with young singer/songwriters all eager to share their stories of lost love, heartbreak, hard life lessons, and dreams of the future, you’ll find every man and his acoustic guitar scrambling for a place among the Indie/Folk/Pop/Alternative elite.
 Occasionally, there’s a gem that shines a little brighter than the rest.
 That’s where Rhys Davis comes into play with his second EP ‘Chasing Light’.